ForeverBlue816/GRACE/README.md

 pip install autoawq-kernels
 ```

-The optional `autoawq-kernels` package enables fused INT4 GEMM kernels.
-Without
+`autoawq-kernels` enables the fused INT4 GEMM kernels.
+Without it the model still
-these kernels, the model still runs through a correct PyTorch dequantization path,
+runs through a correct PyTorch dequantization path, just more slowly.
-but inference will be slower.

-> Tested on an NVIDIA A100 with a CUDA 12.x driver using the versions specified in
+> Tested on an NVIDIA A100 with a CUDA 12.x driver using the versions in
 > `requirements.txt`.
-The pinned `torch==2.1.2+cu121` package includes its own CUDA
+The pinned `torch==2.1.2+cu121` package ships its own CUDA
-> runtime.
-A system CUDA toolkit and compatible compiler are only required when
+> runtime, so a system CUDA toolkit and compatible compiler are only needed when
 > building packages such as `flash-attn` or `autoawq-kernels`.

 ### 2. Run the released AWQ model